210342/OPC-UA-OOI-webapp/M2M/M2MCommunication.Core/README.md

 # M2M Communication - Core

-The goal of this project is to provide interfaces used in the whole application as weel as some common types.
+The goal of this project is to provide interfaces used in the whole application as well as some common types.

 ## Interfaces